 2. The signs: not taking care of yourself

-Whether it’s a physical symptom like a headache or stomach pain, or you’re feeling drained mentally, burnout can be exacerbated by not taking care of yourself.
+Whether it’s a physical symptom like a headache or stomach pain, or you’re feeling drained mentally, burnout can be exacerbated if we’re not taking care of ourselves.
 When these symptoms start to build up then that’s when focus, decision-making and memory go out of the window.
 Is your approach to your job worth going through these negative effects?
 Probably not, so have a think about meeting them head-on before they get worse.

 The remedy: start listening to your body